Ninebot KickScooter MAX Review

 When it comes to long-range, foldable scooters, you can't do much better than the Ninebot MAX.
 This machine is fast and can keep up the pace mile after mile.
 It's loaded with convenient and practical features like head and tail lights, an illuminated dashboard display, and pneumatic tires.
 Additionally, the single lever, dual brake system is easy to operate, leaving you free to maneuver the vehicle when the unexpected happens.
 While this machine is expensive, when compared to similar products it's quite affordable.

 The MAX proved to be a beast in matters of power and runtime.
-This model will cruise at 12-15 mph for 129 minutes, providing a 185-pound rider with an effective travel range of ~26 miles.
+This model will cruise at 12-15 mph for 129 minutes, providing a 185-pound rider with an effective travel range of ~25 miles.
 This machine darn near wore out riders as they lapped the test track over and over again.
-Our only complaint (aside from watery eyes and a bit of dizziness) was that the 551 watt-hour lithium-ion battery took 6 hours to recharge.
+Our only complaint (aside from watery eyes and a bit of dizziness) was that the 551 Wh lithium-ion battery took 6 hours to recharge.
 That said, with a travel range like this vehicle has, you won't have to plug it in very often.

 We ran extensive tests on the products in this review to get accurate data on range; the distance that a scooter can travel on a single charge.
 We use the same test track for all our range testing for consistency.
 When the battery is fully exhausted from the range test, we plug it in, start a timer and monitor it until the recharge light indicates a full charge.

 The power metric consists of two tests: hill climbing and top speed.
 The MAX's performance in these evaluations made it a leader in the class.
 The steepest hill in our tests maxes out at 10.5% and only slightly slowed the scooter.
-Additionally, the top speed of this vehicle registered at an impressive 16.7 mph.
+Additionally, the top speed of this vehicle registered at a relatively impressive 16.7 mph.

 We ran each test multiple times for accuracy.
 The max speed test was conducted on flat ground and repeated three times.
 The three tests were then averaged.
 As for the hill tests, there are three hills that we use, beginning with a fairly shallow incline and ramping up incrementally.
 The stepped approach to hill climbing is a legacy feature.
 When we started testing scooters, many were not that powerful and hills posed a significant challenge.
 Many of the newer models pack significantly more power, as is the case with the Ninebot MAX, but nonetheless have to be run through all the same tests as their predecessors.